visionjain/HARTH-Activity-Detection/README.md

-# Activity Prediction Using KNN
+# Activity Detection Using KNN

 This project aims to predict physical activities based on sensor data using a K-Nearest Neighbors (KNN) model.
 The sensor data consists of 3-axis accelerometer readings from wearable devices such as sensors placed on the thigh and back.
 These readings are used to predict various physical activities like walking, running, sitting, or standing.